Justin-Sniesak/Justin-Sniesak/README.md

 ## 🧩 About Me
 Navy veteran and Platform Engineer in Seattle building and running multi-cloud and hybrid infrastructure.
-10+ years managing large-scale systems—from 5,000+ Linux servers to full Kubernetes and IaC deployments.
+10+ years managing large-scale systems.
 I build resilient platforms, automate relentlessly, and document everything for the next engineer.

 > “If a process needs human intervention twice, it gets automated.”